AlvaroMS25/vesper/README.md

 }
 ```

 As you may have noticed, we added an `autocomplete` attribute to the argument `arg`.
-The input specified on it should
+The input specified on it must
 point to a function marked with the `#[autocomplete]` attribute like this one:

 ```rust